SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 an :newTerm:`unowned reference` does not keep a strong hold on the instance it refers to.
-Unlike a weak reference, however, an unowned reference is assumed to *always* have a value.
+Unlike a weak reference, however, an unowned reference is used when both instances have the same lifetime.
-Because of this, an unowned reference is always defined as a nonoptional type.
+Because an unowned reference is assumed to *always* have a value, it is always defined as a nonoptional type.
 You indicate an unowned reference by placing the ``unowned``, ``unowned(safe)``, or ``unowned(unsafe)`` keyword before a property or variable declaration.